 In 2009, a group of bus industry professionals achieved a long standing ambition to run a vintage bus service from Warminster in Wiltshire, to the abandoned village of Imber on the Salisbury Plain.
 It proved to be so popular that it has now become an annual event, with most journeys continuing across the Plain to parts of Wiltshire rarely seen by ordinary public transport users.

-Imberbus 2021 is expected to be a car free day at Imber, when the only vehicles that will be allowed to access the military roads to the village will be buses that are operating the Imberbus service.
-There will be no access for cars, motorbikes or bicycles on that date and this rule will be strictly enforced, so if you wish to drive your own vehicle to Imber, you will need to visit on a different date – please visit the Imber Church website for details of the other days when the church is open, as this is when the road through Imber will be open to all traffic.
+Saturday 21st August 2021 will be a car free day at Imber, when the only vehicles that will be allowed to access the military roads to the village will be buses that are operating the Imberbus service.
+There will be no access for cars, cycles, motorbikes, scooters or other vehicles on this date and this rule will be strictly enforced, so if you wish to drive your own vehicle to Imber, you will need to visit on a different date – please visit the Imber Church website for details of the other days when the church is open, as this is when the road through Imber will be open to all traffic.